 G1 / 05 (1) - Exclusion and challenge

 If a member of a Board of Appeal puts forward in his declaration of forbearance a reason which may in itself constitute a possible ground of challenge for partiality, the decision on the replacement of the member concerned in the Chamber should normally take due account of it ( point 7 of the reasons).

 In the proceedings before the Enlarged Board of Appeal, if there are no particular circumstances casting doubt on the ability of a member of the Chamber to subsequently assess the arguments of a party impartially, a member of the Grande The Board of Appeal can not raise a suspicion of bias on the ground that a Board of Appeal to which the member concerned belonged took a position on the matter in a previous decision (point 27 of the reasons).

-Chapter 77.
-G1 / 05 (2) - Correction of divisional application when parent application is no longer pending
+G1 / 05 (2) - Correction of a divisional application when the parent application is no longer pending

 decision G1 / 05 was released on June 28, 2007.